Gappyjosuke/minic-compiler/README.md

     - Visual debug output via `print_ast()`
   - Prints structured AST for debugging/visual verification:

+⚠️ To see tree-style AST properly, use a UTF-8 compatible terminal like:
+- Windows Terminal
+- VSCode integrated terminal
+- Git Bash (mintty)
+- Any Linux terminal (gnome-terminal, Konsole, etc.)

+If your terminal shows `Γö£` or junk characters, it's a rendering issue, not a bug.

 - **Evaluator / Interpreter**-
 - Walks the AST and executes statements
 - Supports: